 - Hate crime - If a person is abused, verbally or physically, because of their ethnicity, religion, sexuality, gender, disability or just because they are different then this is a crime or hate incident

 - Harassment - Repeated attempts to make unwanted contact with a person and those associated with them, which causes a person distress or fear

 You can report these cases of ASB in your area by calling 101 or 999 in an emergency.

 ASB dealt with by your local council

-The following issues should be dealt with by your local council.
-If at any time you believe you are at immediate risk, please call police.
+The following issues should be dealt with by your local council:

 North Lincolnshire Council

 Hull City Council

 To report noise complaints to your local council you can use the following links: